Prepare for holiday spending

 One of the simplest ways to stick to a hard spending cap is to withdraw your spending total at once – in cash.
 This could be a good strategy if you’ve had trouble overspending in the past.

-Saving on food and drink
+Save on holiday food and drink

 Hosting a holiday fiesta doesn’t necessarily mean breaking the bank.
 For starters, doing your own cooking will usually give you cheaper and healthier fare than store-bought goodies.
 To keep the labor (and stress) down, organize a potluck with each guest contributing a different dish.
 As for alcohol, avoid a huge expense by serving a signature drink at the party – dig out that egg nog recipe!

-Go easy on the deals and sales
+Shop the deals and sales wisely

 Yeah, sales are great – if they’re on products already on your gifting list.
 But you could be wasting money if an insanely low price on a random item makes you spend more than you planned.